 The Needs Portrayal (for retrospective claims only) will look at twelve care domains, including behaviour, cognition, psychological and emotional needs, and communication, which are then sub-divided into low, moderate, high, severe or priority levels of need.
 Generally speaking, the score of one ‘priority’ or two ‘severes’ will be indicative of a primary health need and, as a consequence, eligibility for CHC funding will be likely.

-So, if you have relatives who are receiving care at home or in a nursing or residential care home and they have a health need, contact us on 0117 904 6000.
+So, if you have relatives who are receiving care at home or in a nursing or residential care home and they have a health need or you would like to find out more about care fees refunds, contact the Private Client Services steam or call 0117 904 6000.